Tines Workbench Bootcamp Guide

 Workbench provides an overview of case details in addition to a link to the case - click on it to open it in another tab.

 Workbench does a great job at quickly formatting data and filling in the blanks for key security concerns and recommended next steps.
-It even automatically determined the level of severity that the case should be.
+It even automatically determined the level of priority that the case should be.

 Draft and send an email